3d-printing-canada/Longer-LK1-LK2-BL-Touch-Firmware/README.md

 # Longer-LK1-LK2-BL-Touch-Firmware
-In this guide we'll show you how to install and upload firmware and hardware for your BL touch on the Longer LK1/LK2
+In this guide we'll show you how to install and upload firmware and hardware for your BL touch on the Longer LK1/LK2.
+The standard (non BL touch) firmwares have also been uploaded.

-### UPDATE 12-08-19
-The standard (non BL touch) firmwares have been uploaded.
-Just like the BL touch versions, find the Project.bin file in the main Marlin folder and put that on your SD card for flashing.

 ## Bill Of Materials
 ### For Longer LK2 / Alphawise U30